Rush Limbo wrapping up another week of broadcast excellence.

 That power, not only are we not going to take that power out, we're going to help that power get built.

-Destroying people, destroying their life, like they tried to do with Mitt Romney, for example.
+But one of the base elements is taking people out, destroying people, destroying their life, like they tried to do with Mitt Romney, for example.

 Goodell's a liar.

-Goodell's liar.
+Goodell's lie.

-And it it's a fever that spreads, and these people get caught up in it, and after a while they even forget why.
+And it's a fever that spreads, and these people get caught up in it.

-It just becomes a way that journalists can demonstrate to themselves, everybody else their power, and also affect the kind of change politically they want, because journalism is total politics.
+It just becomes a way that journalists can demonstrate to themselves, everybody else, their power, and also affect the kind of change politically they want, because journalism is total politics.

 Total.

-And the reason they're trying to get goodell, the way they're trying to get goodell is spouse abuse.
+And the reason they're trying to get Goodell, the way they're trying to get Goodell, is spouse abuse.

 And so the picture has been painted that it's horrible in the NFL.